 The programme closes with the Dutch as a Second Language level II (NT2-II) state examination, which covers writing, speaking, listening and reading.
 Once you pass this examination (all four parts), your Dutch language skills are deemed sufficient for admission to the AUAS.
 Students register themselves for the NT2-II state examination, but not without consulting their lecturer first.

-Diplomas from a foreign country and student visa
+Diplomas from a foreign country

 If you have a diploma from a foreign country and are applying for admission to a degree programme at the AUAS, your credentials will have to be evaluated.
 If your diploma does not meet the admission requirements (at least senior secondary vocational education level 4/senior general secondary education level), you may qualify to take the 21+ entrance examination.
 Applicants who need a student visa must meet all the admission requirements before requesting a visa.